-Do you want to catch Mackerel during your next fishing trip?
+Are you looking for a proper technique to catch Pickerel in your next fishing trip?

 What You Will Need

 For catching pickerel, a lightweight rod could actually work best.